 Can I Use Hair Products On Beard Hair?

 This one I’ve already kind of answered.
 But just to emphasize it, no you probably can’t.

 Hair products are often harsher than beard products, as scalp hair can handle it.
 Using any hair products (not just oils) on the beard can affect the integrity of the beard hair, as well as the skin underneath.

 Although a lot of the ingredients may be the same, beard oil was designed with the beard in mind.
 More importantly, with facial skin in mind.

 Facial skin is sensitive and much more prone to irritation.
-Red, dry, angry-looking skin can draw unwanted attention away from a beard you may have worked very hard on.

 To sum it all up, yes, you can use beard oil on head hair.
 If you use the correct amount for your particular hair without making it look too heavy, it can look pretty great.